cosmi310599/TFG_LAMP_ANSIBLE/README.md

 -------------------------------------------------------------------------------------------------------------------------
 # Installing a LAMP sever with Ansible in a virtual machine.

-The implementation and configuration of a raspberry pi 3 will be carried out that will contain the ansible software to manage the different possible nodes that we will have at our disposal
+The implementation and configuration of a raspberry pi 3 will be carried out that will contain the ansible software to manage the different possible nodes that we will have at our disposal.

 Software required for the LAMP server implementation to work.